 Recently, The Finance Minister introduced new changes in the definition for MSME in order to aid the MSME sector amid COVID-19 Pandemic outbreak and has introduced a criteria of turnover as well in the new definition.
 We will be providing you all the related information to this sector in this article, all the latest changes that have been made are updated in this space.

 Reports say there are about 63.05 million micro industries, 0.33 million small, and about 5,000 medium enterprises in the country.
 Shri A. K. Sharma assumed charge as Secretary, Ministry of Micro, Small and Medium Enterprises in May 2020.

 The Ministry of MSME recently launched CHAMPIONS Portal www.Champions.gov.in which is A Technology driven Control Room-Cum-Management Information System.
 This new portal is basically for making the smaller units big by solving their grievances, encouraging, supporting, helping and handholding.
 It is a real one-stop-shop solution of MSME Ministry.

 — Ministry of MSME (@minmsme) May 14, 2020

 MSME New Definition

 Just as the MSME Full form states, the types it include are- Small, Micro and Medium

 The companies in the small enterprise category should not have an investment of Rs 10 crore either in plant and machinery and turnover of more than 50 crore.
 Such enterprises are eligible for registering for the MSME status.
-The medium enterprises which may have investments more than Rs 10 crore but not more than Rs 20 crore investment both in plant and machinery and a turnover not more than 100 crore can apply for MSME registration.
+The medium enterprises which may have investments not more than Rs 50 crore in both plant and machinery and a turnover not more than 250 crore can apply for MSME registration.

 Finally, the micro industries are the ones with less than 1 crore investments both in plant and machinery and turnover of less than 5 crore can apply for registering under the MSME categories.